flatironhealth/fh-immuta-utils/doc/managing_configs.md

-* Enabling or disabling schema evolution requires a schema value is present in the `schemas_to_bulk_enroll` key in the configuration. **When enabling schema evolution for the first time for a remote database**, a bulk enroll of a non-enrolled schema must be run to correctly create the schema evolution record in Immuta
+* Enabling or disabling schema evolution requires a schema value is present in the `schemas_to_bulk_enroll` key in the configuration. **When enabling schema evolution for the first time for a remote database**, a bulk enroll of a non-enrolled schema must be run to correctly create the schema evolution record in Immuta.
 * Data sources enrolled with schema evolution automatically have table evolution enabled.
 See the internal Immuta documentation page titled "Schema Monitoring" for more information on table evolution.
 * Schemas and tables are enrolled with the currently authenticated user running `fh-immuta-utils` as the owner